d-koppenhagen/angular-tag-cloud-module/README.md

 > So the given value for `weight` is not directly mapped to the CSS-class.
 For example you can use also a value like `123` or `34` - it will always be mapped to a scale from 1 to 10 relativly to the other array elements.
 > If you don't want that the tag cloud is calculating the values manually, set the `strict` property to `true` and use integer values `1` to `10` within the `weight` property.
 > If you want the tag cloud to randomly generate an angle for each entry (when it is undefined), set `randomizeAngle` property to `true`.
+> The `step` property defines the steps which will be added for the next cloud element to check during calculation.
+The calculation starts somewhere in the middle of the canvas.
+The steps will be increased by the given value like a spiral to the outer canvas area.
+When the algorithm detects that there is space for the current element, it will be added to the cloud.
+A lower value for the `step` attribute is more granular and precisely but needs also more time and processing power during the cloud creation.

 Check out the `demo`-Folder for a complete example